chudoklates/full-stack-task-innential/README.md

 In `_home.js`:

-Define the update function for the `COMMENT_MUTATION` that will receive the created comment and write it inside of the `comments` array of the `currentUser` object
+Define the `update` function for the `COMMENT_MUTATION` that will receive the created comment and write it inside of the `comments` array of the `currentUser` object in the Apollo cache